One of the designer's impressions.

 5 Helpful / 1 Not

-Pros: Intro: As one of the course designers, I've waited 4 months to provide my own review, which hopefully won't come across as overwhelmingly biased as it would have 4 months ago when we first opened the course.
-I've played many of Maryland & Virginia's best since Turkey Hill was first opened, and I honestly feel it holds up very well by its own merits.
+Pros: Intro: As one of the course designers, hopefully this won't come across as overwhelmingly biased.
+I've played many of Maryland & Virginia's best since Turkey Hill was first opened.
+And now 4 months after first opening the course I honestly feel it holds up very well by its own merits.
 Turkey Hill will continue to increase in challenge as many areas with immature trees grow up taller and fill in some trivial gaps.
 Until then, every hole is still enjoyable and unique in its own right.
 I rate this course "4.5 - Phenomenal" because I feel that is an accurate description of the course.

 Equipment: Quite simply, no expense was spared.
 This course features dual 6'x12' concrete tee pads (Red and Blue) and dual baskets (Red and Yellow as of 8/26/14) on almost every hole. #10 and #12 have one tee pad, and #11 currently has one basket. #12 and #13Red have rubber fly-pads mounted on beautiful wooden platforms.
 Professional tee signs at each teepad are accurate to fairway distances, measured with both a wheel and laser, which we used only to measure over water and rough terrain.
 There are benches and trash cans at many tee pads.
 There's a practice basket next to the dedicated course parking lot.
 A gigantic course map and kiosk at hole 1, with a beautiful brick patio leading you to the first Blue tee pad.
 From hole one, directional signage will guide you to the next hole which continues throughout the course, with many foot bridges and even a beautiful wooden stairway-to-heaven between 13 and 14.
 There are porto-jons by the parking lot, near 2's tee pads, and some behind the tree line after hole 9.